 We get asked all the time how our foals/weanlings look so healthy.
-We took a reproductive class at TSU in the Spring of 2016 and Tennessee is currently a college student getting updated information in her major which is, Animal Reproduction.
-What we have recently learned and implement in our own program has just re-enforced what we had already been doing.
+We took a reproductive class at TSU in the Spring of 2016 and Tennessee is currently a college student getting updated information in her major which is, Animal Reproduction (Update: Graduated Fall of 2017, currently working at Weatherford Equine Repro Center!).
+What we learned from taking that class just re-enforced what we had already been doing.
 Reproductive characteristics are about 95% caused by environmental factors, 5% or less is genetic".
 Layman terms, just because one stud is a good producer doesn't mean his offspring will be.
 It is based on their environment and will be different in a wide variety of programs.
 The enviroment will affect maturation, scrotal size, health, etc..

 Our mares are brought up in the evenings and fed well, again in the morning then pastured during the day.
 We are constantly body scoring each mare and adjusting their feed on an individual level.
 A healthy, well developed foal/weanling starts with their dam.
 Here at Raisin Roans Ranch we like to raise a majority of our own brood mares so that we can get them young enough to have total influence over their nutrition and up bringing.
 We pride ourselves in hand picking the best quality horses for our Blue Valentine/Joe Hancock breeding program.
 We believe the foundation of a great equine program starts with the dam!
 Our lines consist of a nice blend of pedigree's such as Dividend Coup, Plenty Try, Gooseberry, Rowdy Blue Man, Hancocks Blue Boy, Mr Roan Hancock, Salty Roan, Leo Hancock Hayes, Roan Ambrose, Blue Apache Hancock, Bonny Blues, Red Man and many more!
 We have comprised a photo album of most the reference sires in our program, you may click the link to the left to veiw them.